Forst of all, you need to find proper packages for your distribution. At this time Dinemic Framework supports:

 Each entry consists of key followed by colon, space and value.
 For example:

-The ZEROMQ_… variables define parameters of aotudiscovery mechanism of ZeroMQ synchronization driver.
+All variables beginning with ZEROMQ_… define parameters of autodiscovery mechanism of ZeroMQ synchronization driver.
 This parameters should be equal on all nodes of network to provide autodiscovery.
 Without this setting consistent, applications will not find each other.
-This setting could be also used to limitate one cluster of application from another, using the same phsical network.
+This setting could be used to run multiple clusters of dinemic applications inside one common network.
+By changing differen multicast port for each application type, it will not mix messages between each other.